 - Hipposkip – 1.5 tonnes

-However, AnyJunk only allow a maximum weight per bag of 0.5 tonnes (500kg).
-As a general guide, a 500kg weight allowance is more than enough if you are getting rid of a mix of bulky waste (like a kitchen or bathroom rip out), but not if you fill the bag entirely with very heavy, dense waste like soil, rubble or broken tiles.
-In which case, you’re better off booking a collection from Hippowaste.
+As a general guide, a 500kg weight allowance is more than enough for bulky waste (like a kitchen or bathroom rip out), but is not enough if you want to fill the bag with ONLY very heavy, dense waste like soil, rubble or broken tiles.

 Skip bags are good for the same kind of projects that skips are good for, but on a smaller-scale.
 In other words, they are ideal for small garden, DIY or household projects like uplifting carpets or renovations which have quite a bit of messy, loose waste and/or very heavy waste like bricks, soil or broken tiles.